dansarpong/didit/README.md

   - Edit exercise details (name, duration, reps) by tapping on them
   - Time-based intervals (up to 5 minutes)
   - Reps-based intervals for exercises like push-ups
-  - Reorderable intervals in all sections (Warmup, Work/Rest, Cooldown)
+  - Reorderable intervals in all sections (Warmup, Work/Rest, Cooldown) with drag handles
   - Configurable number of rounds

 - **Workout Management**